Evan Davies (almanac-maker)

 Evan Davies (fl.
 1720 - 1750) was a Welsh philomath and almanac-maker.
 He came from the Manafon area of Montgomeryshire.
-The first of a series of almanacs ('Newyddion Mawr Oddiwrth y Ser') produced by him was published by T. Durston of Shrewsbury in 1738.
+The first of a series of almanacs ('Newyddion Mawr Oddiwrth y Ser' - News from the stars) produced by him was published by T. Durston of Shrewsbury in 1738.
 They are known to have contained a good selection of poetry, historical accounts, and local information.